a-elfateh/GCP/docs/1- Networking/Custom DNS Server Using Compute Instances.md

 Use **Cloud DNS** if you prefer a managed service that integrates with GCP, requires less maintenance, and provides high scalability and reliability.

 # Setting up custome DNS server on Compute Engine:
 In this setup, we'll be configuring a DNS server using BIND9 on Google Cloud Platform.
 To validate the DNS configuration, we'll deploy an NGINX instance and add an A record that points to this NGINX server.
 This setup will allow us to ensure that DNS resolution is functioning correctly, making it a reliable solution for future projects.
+The name of our domain is going to be ```dns.local``` which we will later be using to check our configurations.

 I have already went and created ready scripts that do all needed configuration in both the DNS and NGINX servers.